hcds-itu/BlockNinja/README.md

 Connect with gcloud backend

-Records score and send to gcloud along with metadata
+Record score and send to gcloud along with metadata

-Redirection to questionaire page
+Redirection to questionnaire page

 Look into possibility of background change